-- 1 Remove the cover and joint (A1) from the top of the fuel lift pump (A2) and remove the gauze strainer (A3).
-On engine types TU and TX, it will be necessary to remove the small heat shield (A4) which is fitted above the pump. - 2 Carefully wash all the sediment from the lift pump body. - 3 Clean the gauze strainer, joint and cover. - 4 Assemble the lift pump.
+1 Remove the cover and joint (A1) from the top of the fuel lift pump (A2) and remove the gauze strainer (A3).

+2 Carefully wash all the sediment from the lift pump body.

+3 Clean the gauze strainer, joint and cover.

+4 Assemble the lift pump.
 Use a good joint and ensure that the lift pump body and the cover are fitted together correctly because leakage at this point will let air into the fuel system.

-On engine types TU and TX, fit the heat shield. - 5 Eliminate the air from the fuel system through the filter vent point, see "How to eliminate air from the fuel system" on page 33.
+5 Eliminate the air from the fuel system through the filter vent point, see "How to eliminate air from the fuel system" on page 29.